hank-ai/darknet/README.md

 * [ ] make OpenCV non-optional
 * [ ] remove STB
 * [ ] re-write CMakeLists.txt to use the new CUDA detection
+* [ ] remove old "alphabet" code, and delete the 700+ images in data/labels
 * [X] build out-of-source
 * [X] have better version number output